Thelastpoet/year-updater/readme.txt

 No, you don't.
 After you update, you can remove the plugin.
 The changes will remain on site.

-== Screenshots ==
-1. When you visit settings, year update, you get to input the current year screenshot-1.png
-2. A preview of how your posts will look after you update screenshot-2.png

 == Changelog ==

 = 1.3.1 =